chrieke/geojson-validator/README.md

 pip install geojson-validator
 ```

 See the three main functions below.
-Data input can be any type of GeoJSON, a filepath/url to a GeoJSON, or anything with a `__geo_interface__` (shapely, geopandas etc.).
+Data input can be any type of GeoJSON dictionary, a filepath/url to a GeoJSON, shapely geometries and anything with a `__geo_interface__` (e.g. Geopandas GeoDataFrame).

 ```python
 import geojson_validator